react-webpack-generators/generator-react-webpack-alt/README.md

 yo react-webpack-alt:action my/namespaced/actions/name
 yo react-webpack-alt:store my/namespaced/stores/name

-# Not yet implemented :(
+# Create a new store, as well as a dedicated action for it
 yo react-webpack-alt:all my/namespaced/functions/name
 ```

-The above command will create a new action and store, as well as its basic testcase.

 ## Generating sources
 Stores in alt.js can use so called __sources__ to make the usage of async actions easier for you.
 Please look at [the alt.js documentation for this feature](http://alt.js.org/docs/async/) to see how this can be implemented.